 This Post Is Not Exhaustive

-There are obviously many more injustices occurring in the world than were covered in this post - from human rights abuses in Yemen to disaster recovery in Lebanon to a pandemic still ravaging the United States for completely preventable reasons.
+There are obviously many more injustices occurring in the world than were covered in this post.
 We will continue publishing more action items on this blog, and be sure to also check out this site for resources.